automerge/automerge-swift/Sources/Automerge/Automerge.docc/FiveMinuteQuickstart.md

 Use an Automerge document to store and merge changes to the data.
 You can store individuals values or entire models within Automerge.
-Encode and decide any model that conforms to the [Codable protocol](https://developer.apple.com/documentation/swift/codable) into an Automerge document.
+Encode and decode any model that conforms to the [Codable protocol](https://developer.apple.com/documentation/swift/codable) into an Automerge document.

 For example, the following code illustrates the model `ColorList`, that conforms to `Codable`, for this quick start: